kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

     tokenExpirationMinutes: 60
 ```

-To override this value, such as to change `60` to `90`, do the following:
+To override this value, and change it from `60` to `90`, do the following:

 - Create a ConfigMap in the `kyma-installer` Namespace and [label](#helm-overrides-for-kyma-installation-user-defined-overrides) it.
 - Add the `application-connector.connector-service.deployment.args.tokenExpirationMinutes: 90` entry to the ConfigMap.

 Notice that the user-provided override key now contains two parts:

-- The chart "path" inside the top-level `core` chart: `application-connector.connector-service`
+- The chart "path" inside the top-level `core` chart called `application-connector.connector-service`
-- The original template value reference from the chart without the .Values. prefix: `deployment.args.tokenExpirationMinutes`.
+- The original template value reference from the chart without the `.Values.` prefix, `deployment.args.tokenExpirationMinutes`.

-Once the installation starts, the Installer generates overrides based on the map entries.
-The system uses the value of "90" instead of the default value of `60` from the `values.yaml` chart file.
+Once the installation starts, the Installer generates overrides based on the ConfigMap entries.
+The system uses the value of `90` instead of the default value of `60` from the `values.yaml` chart file.

 ## Global overrides

 There are several important parameters usually shared across the charts.
 Helm convention to provide these requires the use of the `global` override key.
-For example, to define the `global.domain` override, just use `global.domain` as the name of the key in ConfigMap or Secret for the Installer.
+For example, to define the `global.domain` override, just use `global.domain` as the name of the key in a ConfigMap or Secret for the Installer.

-Once the installation starts, the Installer merges all of the map entries and collects all of the global entries under the `global` top-level key to use for installation.
+Once the installation starts, the Installer merges all of the ConfigMap entries and collects all of the global entries under the `global` top-level key to use for the installation.

 ## Values and types

-Installer generally recognizes all override values as strings.
+The Installer generally recognizes all override values as strings.
 It internally renders overrides to Helm as a `yaml` stream with only string values.

 There is one exception to this rule with respect to handling booleans:
-The system converts `true` or `false` strings that it encounters to a corresponding boolean value (true/false).
+The system converts `true` or `false` strings that it encounters to a corresponding boolean `true` or `false` value.

 ## Merging and conflicting entries

 When the Installer encounters two overrides with the same key prefix, it tries to merge them.
-If both of them represent a map (they have nested sub-keys), their nested keys are recursively merged.
+If both of them represent a ConfigMap (they have nested sub-keys), their nested keys are recursively merged.
-If at least one of keys points to a final value, the Installer performs the merge in a non-deterministic order, so either one of the overrides is rendered in the final YAML data.
+If at least one of keys points to a final value, the Installer performs the merge in a non-deterministic order, so either one of the overrides is rendered in the final `yaml` data.

 It is important to avoid overrides having the same keys for final values.